RgbTrouw/Qs-Messenger/README.md

 *** Latest Update ***

-A workaround for creating a Windows connection might have been found.
-It is only a partial result for now so we have to further investigate.
-A full solution might be close.
+A partial workaround for creating a Windows connection might have been found.
+A full solution might just be close.

 *** Latest Update ***